esb580/audio/README.md

     - Frames/Period: Type in 147, Don't use drop down. *Document referenced*
     - Periods/Buffer: 3
   - Open the Connections - This shows how you are patched through the various inputs and outputs of your applications and system.
-    - Note that your Instrument Port on Berringer Maps to capture_2, while capture_1 = Microphone Port
+    - Note that your Instrument Port on Behringer Maps to capture_2, while capture_1 = Microphone Port
   - Click Start
     - You should now see "System" in Jack Connections